2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Unramified extensions

-Having established \Cref{2-tors conductor} we now seek to reinterpret the `correction' term $\epsilon(f)$.
+To prove \Cref{unramified claim} it remains to reinterpret the `correction' term $\eta(f)$.

-\begin{lemma} For any sufficiently large finite unramified extension $F/K$, and $F'/F$ the unique unramified quadratic extension, we have $\epsilon(f)=1$ if and only if the quadratic twist $C^{F'}/F$ of $C$ by $F'$ is deficient over $F$.
-In particular, $\epsilon(f)=\epsilon(C)$ as defined previously. \end{lemma}
+\begin{lemma} Let $F/K$ be a finite unramified extension and denote by $F'/F$ the unique quadratic unramified extension of $F$.
+Then, provided $F/K$ is sufficiently large, we have $\eta(f)=\epsilon(C^{F'}/F).$ In particular, we have $\eta(f)=\eta(C)$. \end{lemma}

-\begin{proof} The last paragraph of the proof of \Cref{comparison of conductors} applies equally well to the even genus case and shows that $f$ has an odd factorisation over $K^{\text{nr}}$ (since $g$ is even, the polynomial $h$ constructed there is forced to have odd degree).
-Thus also for every sufficiently large unramified extension $F/K$, $f$ has an odd factorisation over a totally ramified quadratic extension of $F$.
-By enlarging $F/K$ if necessary, we may also assume that the leading coefficient of $f$ is a norm from this quadratic extension.
-The result now follows from \Cref{deficiency lemma}. \end{proof}
+\begin{proof} Arguing as in the proof of \Cref{comparison of conductors} we see that $f(x)$ either has an odd degree factor over $K^{\text{nr}}$, or factors as a product of $2$ conjugate polynomials over the unique quadratic extension of $K^{\text{nr}}$.
+From this we deduce that for every sufficiently large unramified extension $F/K$, either $f(x)$ has an odd degree factor over $F$, or $f(x)$ factors as a product of $2$ conjugate polynomials over some totally ramified quadratic extension $L/F$ (the latter happening if and only if each irreducible factor of $f(x)$ over $K^{\text{nr}}$ has even degree).
+In the latter case, by enlarging $F/K$ further if necessary we may also assume that the leading coefficient of $f(x)$ is a norm from this quadratic extension.
+Since the quadratic twist $C^{F'}/F$ is given by the equation $C^{F'}:y^2=uf(x)$ where $u$ is a non-square unit in $F$, the claim that $\eta(f)=\epsilon(C^{F'}/F)$ follows from \Cref{deficiency lemma} and the fact that $(u,L/F)=-1$.
+That $\eta(f)=\eta(C)$ now follows from \eqref{invariants_after_large_extension}. \end{proof}

-\begin{cor} Let $\K$ be a finite extension of $\Q_p$ for $p$ odd, let $\L/\K$ be the unique quadratic unramified extension and $C/\K$ be a hyperelliptic curve.
-Then \Cref{Kramer Tunnell} holds for $C$ and $\L/\K$. \end{cor}